quakerism

-Branches Today
+Branches of Friends Today

 All Quakers in the world share common roots in a Christian movement that arose in England during the middle of the 17th century.
 Separations over our history have resulted in different branches of Friends that emphasize different parts of this common history, while having departed from it in different ways over the course of our evolution.
 Today, modern Friends exhibit significant variations in the ways we interpret our traditions and practice our beliefs.

-Nowhere are these differences more marked than in the United States, which contains at least four1 distinct branches of Friends.
+Nowhere are these differences more marked than in the United States, which contains at least four distinct branches of Friends.
 The articles linked at the bottom of this page describe these branches in greater depth.
 Briefly, the features that distinguish the branches most markedly are:

 Liberal Friends